Important dates and advice to help small businesses get ready for end of financial year

 Posted on: 4 Aug 2024 at 03:25 am

-Utilizing intuitive accounting software and cloud storage such as Google Drive or Dropbox – along with tenancy management software like myRent.co.nz and myRent.co.nz – can help businesses save time.
+Utilizing intuitive accounting software and cloud storage like Google Drive or Dropbox – and tenancy management software such as myRent.co.nz - could save businesses time.

-For small businesses such as retailers or restaurants, it’s especially important to track stock levels as the time for the end of the fiscal year approaches.
+For small businesses such as restaurants or retail stores It’s particularly important to monitor stock levels when the time for the end of the fiscal year looms.

-If you go to your accountant but aren’t able to recall your stock level from a couple of months ago it can cause problems.
+If you visit your accountant and are unable to remember the stock levels you had a couple of months ago this can lead to problems.

-That’s a change that will have a significant impact on small-scale enterprises.
+This is a change that will have a significant impact on small-scale businesses.

 3 significant changes for 2021

-These are just a few of the important tax-related tax changes which have occurred recently or are planned for 2021.
+Below are other significant tax-related changes that have recently occurred or are scheduled for 2021.

-1. Do not forget that the minimum wage is set to increase by $1.10 to increase it between $18.90 to $20 per hour from April 1 2021.
-It could affect your financial records as well as superannuation payment.
+1. Don’t forget that your minimum wage will increase by $1.10 and will increase up from $18.90 to $20 per hour from April 1 2021.
+This could potentially affect your financial records and superannuation payment.

-2. A new 39% personal tax rate will be applied for incomes above $180,000.
-The new tax rate is effective beginning on April 1, 2021.
-Tachibana says this will more likely be a problem for those who earn income through personal services, in contrast to those who hold an investment and enjoy capital gains.
+2. A new personal tax rate will apply on income above $180,000.
+The new tax rate will be in effect starting on April 1st, 2021.
+Tachibana says this is likely to impact those who make a living from personal service, in contrast to those who hold an investment and enjoy capital gains.

-3. Be aware that the ACC Earners’ levy, that covers the cost associated with employee injuries, will be kept at level until 2022 in order to help companies deal with the financial burdens of COVID-19.
-As at January 2021, the levy stood at $1.39 each $100 (1.39%).
+3. Make sure you are aware that ACC Earners’ levy, which helps cover the costs associated with employee injuries, will be kept at present levels until 2022 to help companies deal the financial burdens of COVID-19.
+As of January 20, 2021 the levy sits at $1.39 for every $100 (1.39%).

-Here are some important advice and dates from experts who small business owners might wish to consider to ensure their house is organized for tax season.
+Here are some tips and dates from experts that small-business owners may need to be aware of to ensure their house is up and running for tax time.

 1. Finalise your accounts

-• Monitor accounts that are due and outstanding transactions to get an overview of the year’s total.
+• Review accounts with a late payment and outstanding transactions for an overview of the year’s total.

-• Note clients or suppliers who invoiced you by 31 March or before but aren’t due until the end of April.
-Consider treating these costs as 2020-21 expenses.
+• You should list clients or suppliers who have been invoiced on or before 31 March or before, but who won’t be due until the end of April.
+Take these costs into consideration as 2020-21 expenses.

-3. Re-read the information you receive from your payroll vendor as well as Inland Revenue
+3. Check the data you received from your payroll vendor and Inland Revenue

-• Assess information taken during EOFY to determine the financial condition of your company.
+• Examine the data collected during EOFY to determine the financial health of your business.

-• Request your payroll provider to provide EOFY data when you can, so that it can be reviewed.
+• Contact your payroll provider to provide EOFY data as early as possible to allow it to be analysed.

-• Access to Inland Revenue records, including PAYE tax obligations, as well as KiwiSaver obligation for workers.
+• Access to Inland Revenue documents, including PAYE tax obligations and KiwiSaver obligations for employees.

-• Check your employer’s superannuation contributions tax (ESCT) rates*, with the tax rate different for each employee depending on their income and length of employment.
+• Make sure you are aware of your employer’s superannuation contribution tax (ESCT) rates*, with rates varying for each employee based on their salary and the length of their tenure.

-• Filing electronically, as required by law, if your company pays $50,000 or more a year in ESCT tax and PAYE tax.
+• File electronically, as mandated when your business is paying $50k or more in ESCT tax and PAYE tax.

 5. Maximise your tax refunds

-• Log expenses and asset purchases throughout the year, as well as expenditure on improvements or upkeep in order to claim any EOFY refunds.
+• Record all expenses and purchases of assets during the year, along with the cost of improvements or maintenance, to claim any EOFY refunds.

-• You should consider disposing of old stock, as provisions for obsolete stock or write-downs on stock aren’t generally allowed as tax deductions.
+• Take into consideration disposing of stocks that are no longer in use since provisions for obsolete stock or write-downs on stock aren’t usually tax-deductible.

-• If your earnings are significantly more than it was last year, think about making an additional provisional tax payment to align your tax payments with your turnover.
+• If your income is significantly more than it was last year, you may want to consider an additional provisional tax payment to align your tax payments with turnover.

-• 1 March 2021 GST return and payment due by the end of January for businesses filing every two months.
+• 1 March 2021 - GST return and tax due by the end of January for companies that file every two months.

-• 7 May 2021 Final installment of the tax proviso for the fiscal year 2020 and the final opportunity to make provisional tax payments.
+• 7 May 2021 - final installment of the tax proviso for the fiscal year 2020 and the final opportunity to make voluntary provisional tax payments.

-NOTE: Some dates may be different from the official deadline, for example when the due date falls on a weekend or public holiday.
+NOTE: Some dates may vary from the official deadline, for instance when the due date falls on a holiday weekend or public holiday.

 NZ Business Loan Brokers Services